Research Training & Education

 Our Comprehensive Cancer Center provides future investigators and educators with a variety of structured, ongoing programs as well as initiatives and events focused on different aspects of cancer research.
 Students and postdoctoral fellows gain expertise in research through hands-on experience in basic, clinical and translational labs under the guidance of some of the world’s preeminent cancer researchers and clinicians.

 Montefiore Einstein Comprehensive Cancer Center designs and hosts courses and conferences covering:

 - Cancer biology

 Research Training Programs

 Discover exciting training opportunities designed for curious and ambitious scientific minds:

 - Einstein Discover Research Program.
-Earn your Master of Science degree from Lehman College while engaging in 15 months of research and training at Montefiore Einstein Cancer Center and the Harold and Muriel Block Institute for Clinical and Translational Research at Albert Einstein College of Medicine.
+Earn your Master of Science degree from Lehman College while engaging in 15 months of research and training at Montefiore Einstein Comprehensive Cancer Center and the Harold and Muriel Block Institute for Clinical and Translational Research at Albert Einstein College of Medicine.
 You will complete hypothesis-driven research for your thesis.

 - BEYOND ALBERT, A High School Research Program.
-High school students aged 16 and up can join a research team at Montefiore Einstein Cancer Center.
+High school students aged 16 and up can join a research team at Montefiore Einstein Comprehensive Cancer Center.
 Students learn STEM skills while working in a lab and they present their work at the program’s end.